Yesterday, your horse was better than ever. Today, they appear to be crippled, as if they have a lame foot. What could this mean?

 - Change the pack daily – To keep the poultice from drying out your horse’s foot, replace the pack every day.
 You can soak your horse’s foot in a bucket of water with Epsom salt for 20 minutes between foot pack replacements.

-- Repeat this process daily until the abscess ruptures – Once the abscess ruptures, your vet will need to make sure that it drains completely before it heals.
-Otherwise, any remaining bacteria could cause another abscess to form in the future.
+- Repeat this process daily until the abscess ruptures – Once the abscess ruptures, your vet will need to make sure that there’s been complete drainage before it heals.
+Otherwise, any remaining bacteria could potentially lead to recurrent hoof abscesses.

 As you can see, creating a foot pack is a simple process.
 Better yet, it’s a safe and effective home treatment for hoof abscesses.
-It won’t hurt your horse—if anything, the pack will offer your horse’s affected leg some cushion and pain relief.
+It won’t hurt your horse—if anything, the pack will offer your horse’s affected leg some cushion and pain relief while also promoting hoof health and recovery.

 #4 Administer an Anti-Inflammatory